The Manager Usage Dashboard

 A live activity feed, not just a number

-The Recent Activity table at the bottom of the page shows the last twenty events that consumed credits or tokens, with a humanised label for each kind — File upload, Email sent, AI extraction, AI synopsis, AI insights, AI builder.
+The Recent Activity table at the bottom of the page shows the last twenty events that consumed documents or tokens, with a humanised label for each kind — File upload, Document stored, Email sent, AI extraction, AI synopsis, AI insights, AI builder.
 It's the fastest way to spot a runaway integration or an unusually heavy AI day.

 How It Works